Gonkalos/AA2/README.md

 ## Description

-Classes and project associated with the curricular unit Apendizagem Automática II.
+Classes and project associated with the curricular unit Aprendizagem Automática II.